adamchalmers/blog/content/making-a-dns-client.md

 #### Footnotes

+[^nodeku]: I tried [deku], it's very nice!
+I like how it generates both serialization and deserialization methods using annotations on your struct's fields, so they never conflict, and you don't have to learn two separate libraries (bitvec _and_ nom).

+But I wanted practice explicitly using bitvec and getting comfortable with its API -- after all, I was only doing this project to learn things.

+Also, deku uses [serde] and [syn] to power its (really helpful) serialization annotations.
+These crates are really powerful and can really reduce the boilerplate in your codebases.
+But they do add a fair bit of overhead to your build times.
+This isn't a problem at work, where my Rust projects are pretty large and already include serde/syn in the tree.
+But dingo didn't use either of them, so adding Deku would increase build time from 5 seconds to 15 seconds.
+I hope to use Deku in the future, but it didn't really fit for this particular project.

 [^syscall]: Syscalls are like functions the operating system defines, so the operating system can manage risky operations like I/O. Dtruss is a MacOS version of `strace`, a Linux tool.
 I learned how to use `strace` from Julia Evans' [great strace comics](https://wizardzines.com/zines/strace/) which I _highly_ recommend, I learned so much from it.
 Now when I write a program, I can spy on exactly what the compiled code is _actually_ doing when it runs my functions.

 [aoc16]: https://adventofcode.com/2021/day/16